annndrey/simplesite/README.txt

 - style must be like on the old site

-- articles page

-- main page: last articles, map
+- main page: last articles, news

-- add csrf to views

-- put all existing articles to database with converthtml.py

-- add a link "Create New Article" to the main page for authenticated users

-- Decrease font size everywhere

 - Pictures in text: we use photoset-grid, but we havw to fix for not to crop portrait oriented pictures surronded by landscape oriented ones

-- Text edition tool for new article.
-See issue https://bitbucket.org/annndrey/caas/issue/7
+- Text edition tool for new article

-- Social networks integration so users can login using their social accounts and make a repost
+- Social networks integration so users can login using their social accounts or make a repost

 - Pictures upload: http://blueimp.github.io/jQuery-File-Upload/angularjs.html

-- New article creation for authorized users
+- something wrong when adding a new article, it ignores status and sets always to draft

+- add category (series) creation on the go

+- add a section with contacts

+- add a gallery

+- add socialbuttons

+- add contacts above the navbar